Why Travelers Should Use Global English

 Here’s how to put global English into practice:

-• Enunciate clearly.
+• Enunciate.
 Do not eat your words!
 Whereas with a fellow native speaker you can smoosh the words together to speak quickly and can avoid pronouncing each syllable crisply, because native-speaker brains fill in the blanks, nonnative speakers struggle with English that isn’t clearly spoken.

 • Though you shouldn’t speak to a nonnative speaker as you would to a child, you should speak more slowly than you would with a fellow native speaker.
 Fortunately, the need to enunciate and speak crisply will naturally slow your pace of speech.

 • Do not use colloquial speech.
 Do not “fix to do something,” for example, but “prepare to do something.”
-Don’t “hit the road” or “get a move on” but “need to go to XYZ.”
+Don’t “hit the road” or “get a move on” but “leave.”

 • Avoid idiomatic speech.
 We all love colorful turns of phrase—and sometimes we don’t even realize they are colorful turns of phrase, we’ve grown so accustomed to them.
 But try to be mindful when communicating with nonnative speakers.
 Don’t say you’re “in a pickle” or thank someone for “going the extra mile” or ask to “ensure we’re on the same page.”
 Instead, say that you “need help,” that you “appreciate their help” or ask them “to confirm” something you have said.